postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 To add a self-signed client certificate to Postman:

 1. Select **Add Certificate**.
-1. Enter the domain of the **Host** URL to use the certificate for (don't include the protocol).
-For example, enter `postman-echo.com` to send requests to the [Postman Echo API](https://www.postman.com/postman/workspace/published-postman-templates/documentation/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65).
+1. Enter the **Host** domain for the certificate (don't include the protocol).
+For example, enter `postman-echo.com` to send encrypted requests to the [Postman Echo API](https://www.postman.com/postman/workspace/published-postman-templates/documentation/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65).

     You can optionally enter a custom port number to associate with this domain.
 If you don't specify a port, Postman uses the default HTTPS port (443).